dom1torii/cs2config/README.md

 ## Features
 - Modularity - everything is in its place where it can be easily changed.
 - Made mostly for movement with the most recent binds.
-- Server connect aliases (list_servers to list them all).
+- Server connect aliases (*servers to list them all).
 - Easy to install.

 ## Help